 Marvel has been churning out superhero movies at a rapid pace.
-The films range from dark and serious such as Captain America: Winter Solder to wacky and outrageous such as Guardians of the Galaxy and Deadpool.
+The films range from dark and serious such as Captain America: Winter Soldier to wacky and outrageous such as Guardians of the Galaxy and Deadpool.

 Thor: Ragnarok is definitely in the wacky camp (which is ironic considering the plot revolves around the apocalyptic destruction of Asgard).
 The movie is silly and self-aware which makes it the best Thor movie yet.
 In fact, you get three movies in one: A war epic, a buddy comedy, and a prison escape film.

 The movie opens with Thor speaking directly to the camera from a dangling prison cell.
 His monologue serves to fill in the gaps in the two years since Avengers: Age of Ultron.
 But our hero is not breaking the fourth wall à la Deadpool.
 It turns out that he’s actually conversing with the bones of another prisoner who met an untimely demise.